 SUVs do not come much bigger or better than the Toyota Mega Cruiser.
 Our giant of the sports utility vehicle breed celebrates its 25th anniversary this year, and we refuse to let such a milestone go unmarked, especially when it belongs to one of our rarest, strangest and most-loved vehicles.

-With a wheelbase of 3,395mm, the Mega Cruiser was 5,090mm long, 2,170mm wide, 2,075mm high and weighed in at a massive 2,850kg.
-It could accommodate six people and carry 750kg of cargo, all pulled along by a bulletproof, four-cylinder 4.1-litre direct injection turbo diesel offering up to 153hp.
+With a wheelbase of 3,395mm, the Toyota Mega Cruiser is 5,090mm long, 2,170mm wide, 2,075mm high and weighs in at a massive 2,850kg.
+It can accommodate six people and carry 750kg of cargo, all pulled along by a bulletproof, four-cylinder 4.1-litre direct injection turbo diesel offering up to 153hp.